yuanjieli/SpaceCore-SIGCOMM22/Figures-and-Tables/figure9/README.md

 ### Experimental Methodology
 We analyze four options of orbital core from 3GPP standards and 5G satellites by progressively adding radio, session, mobility, and security functions to satellites (Figure 6).

 Rather than spread these functions to multiple satellites, we focus on consolidating them to each satellite that is coherent with today’s 5G satellites to save signaling costs.
-We run what-if studies for each option by replaying datasets from terrestrial 5G (Table 2, collected by MobileInsight) and global mobile subscriptions in ground stations in [<sup>1</sup>](#refer-anchor-1) (as home network) and LEO mega-constellations in Table 1 using grid topology.
+We run what-if studies for each option by replaying datasets from terrestrial 5G (Table 2, collected by MobileInsight) and global mobile subscriptions in ground stations in [1] as home network and LEO mega-constellations in Table 1 using grid topology [2,3].

 ### How to run the code
 ```